 “For me, one of the black couple simply threw down his/her pop bottle after the shock of seeing President KENNEDY bloodily executed only 75 feet away.
 Someone, maybe the other black person, set his/her pop bottle atop the retaining wall, they left their hamburgers bag behind, and they both just went off into the [Texas School Book Depository] parking lot, choosing never to come forward, nor have they been identified publicly — for whatever reasons.
 My guess is that they both sensed the nearby fired shot and one or both of the black couple saw the … picket fence assassin who was only forty feet southwest of the sitting bench.”

-If the black couple is still alive, their testimony would be hugely important in the 50th anniversary year of JFK’s asssassination.
+If the black couple is still alive, their testimony would be important contribution to commemoration of the 50th anniversary JFK’s assassination.
 If the fatal shot came from a gunman behind the fence, they were closer to him than almost any other witnesses.
-Conversely, if there was no gunman in that area, they would have been the first to see that.
+Conversely, if there was no gunman in that area, they would have been among the first to see that.

 One can well appreciate why these two people did not come forward to tell their story.
 In 1963, Dallas was a Jim Crow city, where racial segregation was legal and respectable, and African-Americans were routinely treated as second-class citizens, especially by law enforcement officers.